mrdipeshashah/Strategic-Maturity-Model/README.md

 | **Combined Strategic Moat** | £ / User | **The Multiplier Effect.** The total profit lift realized when retention and spend improvements compound. |

 ## The "Moat" Logic
 The **Combined Strategic Moat** proves that growth is multiplicative.
 When you improve both Retention and AOV, you gain a "compounding bonus" because your newly retained customers are also spending at the higher AOV.

 $$\text{Total Lift} = (\text{New AOV} \times \text{Margin} \times \text{New Bridge Rate}) - (\text{Old AOV} \times \text{Margin} \times \text{Old Bridge Rate})$$

-### How to Use
+### 🛠️ How to Use

 1. **Input Data:** Enter Monthly Users, CAC, AOV, and Margins into the input cells (Section 1 and 3).
 2. **Review the Gap:** Check the **Current Profit Gap**.
 If it is negative, you are paying a "fee" to acquire customers and relying entirely on the "Bridge" to reach profitability.
-3. **Simulate Growth:** Adjust the levers in Section 4 to see how a "Strategic Moat" flips a loss-making cohort into a high-margin profit center.
+3. **Simulate Growth:** Adjust the levers in Section 4 to see how a "Strategic Moat" flips a loss-making cohort into a profit center.